boennecd/survTMB/README.md

 <!-- \end{align*}$$ -->

-The package contains an implementation of models which can used to estimate heritability.
+The package contains an implementation of models which can used to estimate heritability using pedigree data.
 These are GSMs of the following form

 ![\\begin{align\*} g(S(t\\mid \\vec x\_{ij}, \\epsilon\_{ij})) &=